ox-it/orchard-recipes-inhouse/README.md

 ## Orchard_Branding

 We use [outset](https://github.com/chilcote/outset) in Orchard to run scripts at boot, including some to apply branding graphics like desktops and user pictures. (outset can also run scripts at login and more.
-Graham Gilbert has an [AutoPkg recipe](https://github.com/grahamgilbert/autopkg-recipes/tree/master/outset).)
+Graham Gilbert has an [AutoPkg recipe](https://github.com/grahamgilbert/autopkg-recipes/tree/master/outset) for outset.)

 `Orchard_Branding.pkg.recipe` - This is an AutoPkg recipe to package custom Desktop Pictures and User Pictures (i.e. account icons), with the correct permissions for them to be able to be moved into the local Library.
 In the payload we also include outset scripts to apply the graphics; they run at boot to run with root privileges.
 The pkg gets a manually-updated version number, we're using the date in `yyyymmdd`.